Nigeria to launch Africa’s 1st nanosatellite - Nigeria Today

 The fifth, NigComSat-1R was launched by China on Dec.
 19, 2011.

-The post Nigeria to launch Africa’s 1st nanosatellite appeared first on BusinessDay : News you can trust.
+The post Nigeria to launch Africa’s 1st nanosatellite appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share